-Riverlane is building the quantum error correction layer that all quantum computers need to achieve the huge scale to effectively tackle many of the world’s most challenging problems.
+Riverlane is building the quantum error correction stack that all quantum computers need to achieve the huge scale to effectively tackle many of the world’s most challenging problems.
 We’re making fast progress but still have further to go.

 But how exactly will error corrected quantum computers design new drugs or develop more efficient batteries for clean energy storage, for example?
 These are the kinds of questions Riverlane’s ‘Discover’ team works on every day.